getify/Functional-Light-JS/manuscript/apB.md

-# Functional-Light JavaScript
 # Appendix B: The Humble Monad

 Let me just start off this appendix by admitting: I did not know much about what a monad was before starting to write the following.
 And it took a lot of mistakes to get something sensible.
-If you don't believe me, go look at the commit history of this appendix in the Git repo for this book (https://github.com/getify/Functional-Light-JS)!
+If you don't believe me, go look at the commit history of this appendix in the [Github repository for this book](https://github.com/getify/Functional-Light-JS)!

 I am including the topic of monads in the book because it's part of the journey that every developer will encounter while learning FP, just as I have in this book writing.